Influencing and supporting religious identity in the NHS through faith competency

 I am Senior Lecturer in Organisational Behaviour.
-I received my PhD and a MBA from the University of Surrey.
+I received my PhD and a MBA from the University of Surrey; awarded a First-class Honour of BSc in Psychology from the Open University.
 My PhD research investigated the professional identity and disclosure of UK Engineers and was fully funded by the University of Surrey and supported by six professional bodies of engineers in the UK.

 For my PhD work on identity I received Postdoctoral Research Fellowship funding award by the Economic Social Research Council (ESRC) which enabled me to work as a post doc at the University of Surrey and Linköping University, Sweden.
 Following on, I was a Research Fellow in Organisational Behaviour and Research Methods at the School of Management at University of Surrey, and Lecturer in Organisational Behaviour at Surrey Business School.
 I attained the Fellow status of the UK Higher Education Academy in 2011.

 My wide variety of experience derived not only from academia but also from industry: voluntary work with non-governmental organisations in Africa and Europe, head of sales and marketing in Asia, business consultant in the UK and project lead in establishing University partnership between University of Surrey and Dongbei University of Finance and Economics, China.
 This joint academic partnership institution is now known as SII- DUFE.

 My research is focused on identity and its impact on wellbeing in people’s working lives; impact of multiple social identities on well-being and performance; social identity dynamics in leadership; role of identity in knowledge sharing behaviour; and evidence-based management.